pkgcloud/pkgcloud/docs/providers/openstack/getting-started-compute.md

-# Getting started with pkgcloud & Openstack
+# Getting started with pkgcloud & OpenStack

-The Openstack node.js SDK is available as part of `pkgcloud`, a multi-provider cloud provisioning package
+The OpenStack node.js SDK is available as part of `pkgcloud`, a multi-provider cloud provisioning package

-Pkgcloud currently supports Openstack Nova (compute) and Openstack Swift (storage).
+Pkgcloud currently supports OpenStack Nova (compute) and OpenStack Swift (storage).

 To install `pkgcloud` from the command line: